kesslerr/m4d/README.md

 If you are interested in the TBs of epochs data, send me an email and we figure out a way of sharing.

+Some single large files can be assed via [Zenodo](https://zenodo.org/records/14223514), such as the summary csvs for analysis and modeling (single accuracy and T-sum values per participant, experiment, forking path).

 If you reuse the scripts or pipeline, please adapt all the paths in the scripts!
-The are sometimes absolute and shared across file servers to handle large file requirements.
+Paths are sometimes absolute in the scripts because data was shared across file servers for computing requirements.

-Some single large files can be assed via [Zenodo](https://zenodo.org/records/14223514), such as the summary csvs for analysis and modeling (single accuracy and T-sum values per participant, experiment, forking path).

 General project structure adapted from [cookiecutter](https://github.com/drivendata/cookiecutter-data-science):
 ```